fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 * The debug configuration you just created will now also appear in the debug panel at the top as "Python: FastAPI".

-* Click on the green triangle next to your "Python: FastAPI" configuration, or press the `F5` key.
+* Click on the green triangle next to your "Python Debugger: FastAPI" configuration, or press the `F5` key.

 * Debugging begins.
 A box appears at the top with buttons, for example to continue debugging after a breakpoint or to end debugging.